5 most common HCAIs

 Surgical site infections can be superficial (affecting the skin only) or more severe (affecting the tissues/muscles under the skin).
 Surgical site infections cannot always be prevented.
 The likelihood of an infection depends on a number of factors related to both the patient's general health at the time of surgery and the type and duration of surgery carried out.

 Pneumonia is an infection of the lungs that can cause mild to severe illness.
-Symptoms include
+Symptoms include cough, shortness of breath and fever.

-The majority of patients who are treated for pneumonia in
+The majority of patients who are treated for pneumonia in hospital are admitted with the infection (having acquired pneumonia in the community).

 However, hospital-acquired pneumonia can occur especially in intensive care patients who require assistance with breathing (on a life support machine or ventilator).
 Pneumonia can be a severe infection and can sometimes be fatal.